 If your hair is super curly, you need to consider that you’re going to have to embrace curly bangs – which I love, but I know it isn’t to everyone’s taste – or you’re going to have to take the time to smooth them out all the time.
 Whether you want to spend that time depends on your own lifestyle.
 Only you know whether those things are too much of a commitment.
 Regardless of your texture, to have a layered cut with this much definition, you need to be willing to use a product, so always consider whether that’s something you’re open to doing.

-This medium-length layered haircut with bangs is generally low-maintenance yet still looks great.
-The lob is waved at the ends, accentuating the lovely blonde highlights and those feathered layers.
+This layered haircut with bangs is generally low-maintenance yet still looks great.
+The cut is feathered at the ends, accentuating the lovely gray highlights and those feathered layers.

 A chic shaggy bob features layers and a messy wispy fringe that make fine hair seem voluminous and textured.
 The stylish cut also creates movement for the whole look.